MoBakour/potatodb/README.md

 #### Query Operators

 PotatoDB provides query operators that can be used in query objects when querying data.
-Query operators can help you build flexible reachy query objects instead of having to build a custom test function.
+Query operators can help you build flexible query objects instead of having to build a custom test function.

 The following example uses two of the query operators (`$gte` and `$lt`) to select users that are more than or equal to eighteen years old, and those who are less than eighteen years old: